filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 ```

 For each message you will be able to see key information like the _GasLimit_, the _GasFeeCap_ and the _GasPremium_ values, explained above.

+In order to avoid messages from getting stuck in the local pool, it is possible to adjust the [Lotus Miner fees in the configuration](miner-configuration.md) and use [additional control addresses for _WindowPoSts_](miner-wallets.md).
+Stuck messages can be replaced with the procedure explained below.

 ## Replacing messages in the messages pool